learninglab-dev/the-resources/data/work/audiopeaks.md

 		- search the synonyms of an input word for any that match the adjectives in airtable
 		- if it matches, pull out one at random of the gifs associated with that adjective!
 		- have a function that enables you to see the available adjectives in slack?
 		- writing script that sends something to Airtable through Amazon
 		- build a slack command
+- [http://compromise.cool/](http://compromise.cool/) for making sure a given word is an adjective? do that before searching for synonyms (but wordnet probably has this capability as well)

 Helpful command line links: